Measles

 Measles can be prevented with measles-containing vaccine, which is primarily administered as the combination measles-mumps-rubella (MMR) vaccine.
 One dose of MMR vaccine is approximately 93 percent effective at preventing measles; two doses are approximately 97 percent effective.

 The MMR vaccine is included in the routine childhood immunization schedule.
 CDC recommends children get two doses of MMR vaccine, starting with the first dose at 12 to 15 months of age, and the second dose at 4 to 6 years of age.
-Teens and adults should also be up to date on their MMR vaccination, and all international travelers over the age of 6 months should be vaccinated against measles before traveling.
+Teens and adults should also be up to date on their MMR vaccination.
+There are also travel-related vaccine recommendations for people who are traveling internationally or to outbreak-affected areas in the United States.

 For more information on the MMR vaccine, refer to the CDC’s Measles, Mumps, and Rubella (MMR) Vaccination: Information for Healthcare Providers webpage.